 Rotary Paul Harris Fellow Recipient

-Aunty Yvonne Kent
+Aunty Yvonne Kent (In memorium)

 We honour and are grateful for the role Aunty has performed in establishing Regional Unlimited.
 Her participation in the broader community, bringing the aboriginal perspective, demonstrates how able she is in the relationship building she does.
 We can think of no one else that has served longer, more consistently, with such breadth of contribution from: youth, culture, family, in working for the aboriginal community, women locally and creating a single cohesive community – a Tamworth community while still honouring and promoting and preserving Indigenous values and ways.
 She work for whole of community, not just the indigenous community yet still represents her people and aims to bring them into the light so everyone has the opportunity to shine.
 She embodies the sister energy.
 She leads the way in advocating for her people by being part of all people.
 She has inspired us as she stands steady as she learns and respects the ways of others.